 Generally, if you think you might want to redo your floors within a decade, engineered hardwood is the way to go, and if you want a floor that will last generations, solid hardwood is the way to go.
 Engineered flooring is cheap and quick to install, but solid hardwood will increase your home's value far more.

-Old House Journal explains that engineered hardwood might be a better option for high-humidity areas or bathrooms since it is more water resistant, but there are some hardwoods that have natural water-resistant properties, or you can use a thick layer of protective finish as well if you prefer solid hardwood floors.
+Engineered hardwood might be a better option for high-humidity areas or bathrooms since it is more water resistant, but there are some hardwoods that have natural water-resistant properties, or you can use a thick layer of protective finish as well if you prefer solid hardwood floors.

 For basements, you may need to install engineered floors, as solid hardwood cannot be installed more than 3 inches below the exterior ground level.
 These underground areas are typically high in moisture, which can damage solid hardwood floors even when they have sufficient finish on the top layer.